 US State Dept Travel Advisory

-The US Department of State currently recommends US citizens exercise increased caution in Kenya due to crime, terrorism, and kidnapping.
+The US Department of State currently recommends US citizens exercise increased caution in Kenya due to crime, terrorism, civil unrest, and kidnapping.
 Some areas have increased risk.
 Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport will not expire for at least 6 months after they enter the country even if they do not intend to stay that long.
 They should also make sure they have at least 2 blank pages in their passport for any entry stamp and or visa that will be required.
 A visa is required.
 US citizens will need to get in touch with the country’s embassy or nearest consulate to obtain a visa prior to visiting the country.